Return to work tips to ensure success.

 Return to work tips

-MMB Magazine ran a survey of over 1k maternity returners on their thoughts, feelings and support they were offered from receiving their return date at the end of maternity leave through to the first day, first week onwards upon returning to work.
+We recently ran a survey of over 1k maternity returners on their thoughts, feelings and support they were offered from receiving their return date at the end of maternity leave through to the first day, first week onwards upon returning to work.
 There still seems to be a long way to support maternity returners.
-Your employer may run an in-house returner programme to help support your return (What is a returner programme?) but if not MMB Magazine want to give you our return to work tips to help you navigate your return:
+So we want to give you our return to work tips to help you navigate your return:

 What matters to you on your maternity return is an important thing